MananCoder29/MananCoder29/README.md

 ## 🔭 Current Focus

 - Master's in Information Technology with focus on AI at University of Stuttgart
-- Intern in Cloud Engineering & Data Science at scitis.io GmbH
+- Werkstudent in Cloud Engineering & Data Science at scitis.io GmbH
-- Working on my startup 'HearUs' - an innovative sign language translation application bridging communication gaps between hearing-impaired and hearing communities in education
+- Exploring Voice Agents and Multi-Agentic Workflows

 ## 💼 Experience

 - **Scitis.io GmbH** - Cloud Engineering, Data Science & AI/ML